checkmarx-ts/CxAnalytix/README.md

 obtain data about vulnerabilities.
 The data is then flattened into a JSON format with the intent to be forwarded to a data analytics platform for analysis.
 Analysis can be performed on the data alone or in aggregate with other sources of data.

-The fields available in generated documents can be found in the [specification](SPEC.md).
+The fields available in generated documents can be found in the [data field specification](https://github.com/checkmarx-ts/CxAnalytix/wiki/SPEC.md).

 ## Getting Started